rime/plum/README.md

 **/plum/** is a configuration manager for [Rime](http://rime.im) input method engine.

-It's designed for Rime users to install and update the default configuration and a collection of data packages maintained by Rime Developers (https://github.com/rime).
+It's designed for Rime users to install and update the default configuration and a collection of data packages maintained by [Rime Developers](https://github.com/rime).

 It also works perfectly well with personal configuration hosted on GitHub and input schema packages from third-party developers.